6 Reasons to Grow Heirloom Seeds in Your Garden for Fun and Flavor

 The gardening world is abuzz with talk about heirloom seeds and how they compare to their hybrid seed counterparts.
 There are a number of great reasons to consider heirlooms for your vegetable garden!

 When it comes to planting a flower bed or a vegetable garden, you’ll have to decide which seeds to try in your garden.
 (Let’s face it — no matter how big your garden is, you’re just not going to be able to try them all!)
-You may have seen seeds labeled as heirloom and wondered what made them so different from other seed choices.

 • Hybrid seeds are the product of cross-breeding two varieties of one type of fruit or vegetable in order to improve it.
 Yields, pest and disease resistance, flavor, or shelf life are enhanced in hybrid varieties.
 Hybrid seeds generally do not grow true to seed.